Maysha-Khanom-Moon/Programming_Hero_Batch-9/README.md

 ### tailwind css
 - highly flexible, utility-first css framework
 - it is <b>mobile-first</b> means styles are applied to smaller screens by default.
+- it has various component libraries (e.g., Flowbite, DaisyUI, etc).

+### library vs framework
+- <b>library:</b> Like a toolbox—you pick and use the tools as needed.
+- <b>framework:</b> Like a blueprint—you build according to the predefined structure.

 <br>